When Is the Best Time

 Carry a waterproof backpack to be on the safe side for your valuables, camera, food, and extra clothes; either the water holes are too deep, or the riverbed surface is too slippery.
 You never know.

-- Warm clothes and additional dry clothes in the waterproof bag or backpack.
+- Warm clothes and extra dry clothes in the waterproof bag or backpack.
 Even in the hot summer with temps above 100°F, it is cooler inside the slot canyon.
-I prefer for such hikes merino wool clothes.
+For such hikes, I prefer Merino wool clothes.
 You still stay warm even if you are wet.
-Pack an extra layer even if it is scorching outside of the canyon.
+Pack an extra layer, even if it is scorching outside of the canyon.
 It still takes time to get back to your car.

-- Always take a headlamp just in case your hike takes longer.
+- Always take a headlamp just in case your hike takes longer than expected.

 Come as early as possible.
 You already have to line up for the first shuttle at 7 am.
 Some websites mention you should arrive shortly before 7 am to avoid the crowds, but this is no longer a golden rule for Zion.